Mruzik1/Genetic-Algorithms/README.md

 # Mutation Examples
 Unlike crossovers, mutations are "avoidable".
 In other words, theoretically a genetic algorithm can still work without them.
 But the results are going to be far worse.
 As without an entropy (that every single mutation brings) the algorithm will stuck in a local optima.
 Mutations usually have a low chance to be used on an offspring to keep some stability.
-Below are pictures illustrating the mutations I used while implementing the TSP solver.
+Below are pictures illustrating the mutations I used while implementing the TSP solver (since it's pretty easy without pseudocode).

 ## Replacement Mutation
 <img src="https://i.imgur.com/OW10fa4.png" alt="Replacement" width="650" />